 Baptisms, Weddings, Funerals and Confirmations are important occasions in our lives.

-If you would like to hold your service at St Peter’s or have Rev’d Jonathan Gale conduct a service for you at an alternative location please contact the office to make an appointment to meet with Jonathan.
+If you would like to hold your service at St Peter’s or have Rev’d Nathan de Senna conduct a service for you at an alternative location please contact the office to make an appointment to meet with Nathan.

 To get started we have provided some information for you on holding a service at St Peter’s.